devgateway/ansible-role-firewalld/README.md

 ### `fwd_services`

-List of services to enable.
+List of services or ports (in the format of `port/protocol` or `port-port/protocol`) to enable.

 Note that the services must already be known to Firewalld, i.e. their packages must be installed.

 ## Playbook Example